mbari-org/vars-localize/README.md

 **3. Install the fman build system**

-With the environemnt activated, run:
+With the environment activated, run:
 ```bash
 pip install fbs
 ```